neuefische/wd-flipped-classroom-curriculum/sessions/react-state-2/README.md

 }
 ```

-- [ ] Demonstrate in the browser that we now have a live search
+- Demonstrate in the browser that we now have a live search.